ubc-library-rc/gis-spatial-stories/README.md

 ### Techniques

-Making a map to illustrate a spatial idea
+Making a map to illustrate a spatial idea.

-Geocoding
+Geocoding.

-Georeferencing
+Georeferencing.